 Column studies are a better representation of the field conditions.
 Column tests should utilize site soil as denitrifying bacteria inhabit the surface of soil grains, and other controlling factors are generally determined by soil (e.g., pH, metal content).
 Large volumes of water may be required based on the column test duration, and nitrate-spiked water may be required.
 The column is packed with soil and groundwater with nitrate-N is pumped through the column (Lee et al., 2009).
 Column studies can be used to compare different substrates, loadings, pH buffers, groundwater flowrates, etc. The influent and effluent from the column should be monitored for field parameters like DO, pH, and ORP; electron acceptors including nitrate-N and nitrite-N; and electron donors including TOC or DOC, chemical oxygen demand, and/or volatile fatty acids such as acetic, proprionic, butyric, formic, and lactic acids also can be collected to support evaluation of denitrification and bacteria activity within the column.
-Other analytes may include nitric oxide and nitrous oxide, sulfate, metals like iron, manganese, arsenic, and methane.
-To our knowledge, nitric oxide and nitrous oxide have not been quantified in column or field studies.
+Other analytes may include NO and N_2O_2 , sulfate, metals (e.g., Fe, Mn, As), and methane.
+To our knowledge, NO and N_2O have not been quantified in column or field studies.
 A short-term column test can determine the presence of denitrifying bacteria at the site, confirm complete denitrification, and demonstrate distribution of the substrate.
 A longer-term column test can be run to evaluate persistence of the substrate including timing for replenishment and to look for secondary impacts like production of ferrous iron, manganese, or arsenic.